montagejs/montagejs.org/docs/troubleshooting.md

 }
 ```

-Likewise, in the following MontageJS serialization block, the trailing comma after the `"passwordInput"` JSON object would generate an "unexpected comma" error at runtime.
+Likewise, in the following Mod serialization block, the trailing comma after the `"passwordInput"` JSON object would generate an "unexpected comma" error at runtime.

 ```json
 <script type="text/montage-serialization">